 Pumpkin Chocolate Chip Protein Muffins

 - 1 cup old fashioned rolled oats (100 grams)

 - 1 cup Greek yogurt (227 grams - I used Siggis 0%)

 - 1/2 packed cup vanilla flavored protein powder (~50-60 grams)*

 - 1 tablespoon pumpkin pie spice

 - 1/2 cup dark chocolate chips

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat the oven to 350 degrees Fahrenheit.

-This post may contain affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
+This post may contain affiliate links and I may make a little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I truly appreciate your support!